microsoft/DirectXTK12/README.md

 ## Release Notes

+* Starting with the February 2023 release, the Mouse class implementation of relative mouse movement was updated to accumulate changes between calls to ``GetState``.
+By default, each time you call ``GetState`` the deltas are reset which works for scenarios where you use relative movement but only call the method once per frame.
+If you call it more than once per frame, then add an explicit call to ``EndOfInputFrame`` to use an explicit reset model instead.

 * As of the September 2022 release, the library makes use of C++11 inline namespaces for differing types that have the same names in the DirectX 11 and DirectX 12 version of the *DirectX Tool Kit*.
 This provides a link-unique name such as ``DirectX::DX12::SpriteBatch`` that will appear in linker output messages.
 In most use cases, however, there is no need to add explicit ``DX12`` namespace resolution in client code.

-* As of the March 2022 release, legacy Xbox One XDK support requires the XDK April 2018 release or later.
-Upgrading to the Microsoft GDKX is strongly recommended.

 * In the June 2021 release or later, the VS 2019 projects of this library build the HLSL shaders with Shader Model 6 via DXC.
 Since the NuGet still builds using VS 2017, the build-in shaders in that version are currently Shader Model 5.1.
 See [this wiki page](https://github.com/microsoft/DirectXTK12/wiki/Shader-Model-6) for more information.
 The Microsoft GDK projects always use Shader Model 6.